MultiPoolMiner/MultiPoolMiner/README.txt

 ====================================================================

-COMMAND LINE OPTIONS (case-insensitive - except for BTC addresses, see Sample Usage section below for an example) in alphabetical order:
+COMMAND LINE OPTIONS (case-insensitive - except for wallet addresses (e.g. BTC), see Sample Usage section below for an example):
+Listed in alphabetical order.
+Note: For basic operation not all parameters must be defined through start.bat.

 -Algorithm
 	Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms